LeastAuthority/magic-crystal/protocol.md

 - the seed / private key of a cryptocurrency wallet;
 - credentials and access information for a cloud service (e.g. backup);
-- ...
+- confidential/sensitive information
+- information identifying members of Human Rights Organizations in authoritarian countries

-The main idea is that the user doing the backup has lost access to their computer (e.g. it fell into the ocean).
+The main idea is that the user doing the backup has either lost access to their computer (e.g. it fell into the ocean), or the need to delete the - the data from their own hardware in cases when it could be seized by hostile parties (e.g. authoritarian governments, police raids, border crossing).

 Now, given a new computer and a fresh instance of the application, they can contact some subset of the Custodians keeping Shards and thereby restore access.
-Note that in the interests of simplicity we choose _not_ to encrypt the secret data, so a sufficiently-large subset of Custodians can conspire to restore access.
+Note that, in the interests of simplicity, we choose **not** to encrypt the secret data, so a sufficiently large subset of Custodians can conspire to restore access.
-This feature can be useful for example in estate planning.
+This feature can be useful for example in [estate planning](https://darkcrystal.pw/use-cases/#inheritance).
-It also means there's no "passphrase" or so to remember for the user; they really do _just_ need to re-contact some number of the Custodians.
+It also means there's no "passphrase" or similar for the user to remember; the **only** thing they need do is to re-contact some number of the Custodians.

-### Why Dark Crystal?
+### Why Dark Crystal?<a name="why-dc"></a>

 Encrypting files and messages provides a high level of protection from data being compromised.
 However, many people forego using encryption because they are worried that losing their encryption keys will result in them losing access to their data.